cise-midoglu/vbim/README.md

 ## Software Certificates and Keys

-Bitmovin Player and Bitmovin Analytics keys can be acquired free of charge for a trial period, see [Bitmovin' signup] (https://bitmovin.com/dashboard/signup).
+Bitmovin Player and Bitmovin Analytics keys can be acquired free of charge for a trial period, see [Bitmovin signup](https://bitmovin.com/dashboard/signup).

-Parts of the MONROE platform can be used free of charge by researchers and developers, contact the [MONROE Alliance] (https://www.monroe-project.eu/contacts/).
+Parts of the MONROE platform can be used free of charge by researchers and developers, contact the [MONROE Alliance](https://www.monroe-project.eu/contacts/).